Judge rules Mississippi county is liable for jailing woman

 JACKSON, Miss.
-(AP) — A federal judge says a county is liable for damages to a Mississippi woman who was jailed 96 days without seeing a judge, setting a jury trial in March to determine the amount.
+(AP) — There are two remaining questions left for a Mississippi woman who sued over being jailed 96 days without seeing a judge: Will the U.S. Supreme Court get involved, and if not, how much will she get paid?

-U.S. District Judge Sharion Aycock made the ruling Tuesday in the case of Jessica Jauch, who is suing Choctaw County and Sheriff Cloyd Halford.
+U.S. District Judge Sharion Aycock on Tuesday ruled that Choctaw County and Sheriff Cloyd Halford are liable for violating Jessica Jauch’s constitutional rights.
+She set a March jury trial to determine damages.
+However, the county and Halford are asking the U.S. Supreme Court to take up the case.
+If the high court refuses to hear the appeal, as happens in most cases, the county will be out of legal options.

-Aycock had originally denied Jauch’s lawsuit claiming violations of her constitutional rights, but an appeals court reinstated the lawsuit last year, calling Jauch’s detention “unjust and unfair.”
+Jauch, now 36, was arrested on traffic charges in 2012 and held after being served with a drug indictment.
+While in jail, she says she was forced to temporarily sign over her daughter’s custody rights to her mother.
+After finally seeing a judge, she was appointed a public defender and quickly made bail.
+She was eventually cleared of the drug charge after undercover video didn’t show her committing a crime.

 Most Read Nation & World Stories